pbdco/cloudflare-alfredworkflow/README.md

 ```
 cfdelete blog example.com
 ```
-This will delete the A record for `blog.example.com`
+This will delete the DNS record for `blog.example.com`

 ## Getting a Cloudflare API Token